Isaiah’s Vision of the Lord

 September 11, 2001, is a date marked forever in American history.
 On a cloudless morning in New York City, two hijacked aircraft plowed into the twin towers of the World Trade Center.

 Within hours of the tragedy, the media were asking Christian leaders: Where is God in this?
 Is this a judgment on America?
 Is this the end of the world?
-If God spoke to us directly, we would know the answers to these questions.

-Growing Casual Toward God
+Growing Casual toward God

 Isaiah, one of the best-known prophets, spoke the Word of God over a period of more than sixty years.
 His ministry spanned the reigns of four kings: Uzziah, Jotham, Ahaz, and Hezekiah (Isaiah 1:1).